Idistaken/Avoid-That-corner/ReadMe.md

 # Avoid that corner game

-It is two player game used developed using HTML,CSS and JavaScript .
+It is two player game developed using HTML,CSS and JavaScript .